top of page

 ⋆ Writing/Composing Credits: Supreme Boi, EL CAPITXN, Daniel Caesar, Ludwig Lindell, Jordan "DJ Swivel" Young, Candace Nicole Sosa, Max Lynedoch Graham, Matt Thomson, Wilhelm Borjesson, danke

-ABOUT/MEANING: 'New Rules' captures the boys' pivotal transition from childhood to adolescence, reflecting their growing desire to break free from societal expectations.
+ABOUT/MEANING: 'New Rules' captures the boys'* pivotal transition from childhood to adolescence, reflecting their growing desire to break free from societal expectations.
 As they begin to question the norms placed upon them, they embrace the idea of crafting their own set of rules, aligned with their evolving identities and dreams.
-This rebellious spirit also mirrors TXT’s own journey in the K-pop industry, where they defied conventions by debuting without fixed positions—breaking away from the traditional structure of K-pop groups.
+This rebellious spirit also mirrors TXT’s own journey in the K-pop industry, where they defied conventions by debuting without fixed positions - breaking away from the traditional structure of K-pop groups.
 Additionally, while many expected them to follow in the footsteps of their senior group, TXT instead forged their own distinct artistic identity, setting themselves apart with their unique sound and storytelling.
 'New Rules' symbolizes their quest for self-determination and individuality, as they challenge societal norms and confidently walk a path uniquely their own.
 It marks a key moment of self-discovery, illustrating the boys' realization that they must embrace independence and navigate the world on their own terms.
-[Please note that this is our interpretation of the song's meaning, based on the ongoing narrative of TXT's discography and insights from the members and official press releases.
-It's perfectly fine to have a different interpretation—after all, that's the beauty of music. ♡]

 LYRICS - ENGLISH TRANSLATION (translations by @translatingTXT)